NickNocc/Regex-Tutorial/Develop/gist-template.md

 * These flags can be used to ignore casing (i), look at multiple lines while ignoring line breaks (m), and (g) global which searches through all occurances.

 ### Grouping and Capturing
+* Grouping allows for an expression to search specifically for what is in a group of parenthesis.
+This allows for regex code to get more or less specifc based on their needs.
+* In our expression grouping is used multiple times to chop up and specify what we're looking for in every portion of the equation.
+In our expression /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ each set of parenthesis has different search parameters because an email is made up of different varying parts.

 ### Bracket Expressions